Evaluate an activity based on a predefined set of criteria

 Note the following:

-- The visibility status of a rubric can only be changed at the rubric level, not at the activity level.
+- Feedback copied from hidden rubrics only displays for learners; it is not visible to instructors as they have access to the rubric.
+The visibility status of a rubric can only be changed at the rubric level, not at the activity level.
 For example, you cannot change the visibility of a rubric from an assignment.

 - Visibility is a property of a rubric and not an individual assessment.
-Once rubric feedback is published to the learner, they can see the rubric feedback and rubric definition on any page where the rubric is used.
+Rubric definitions and published feedback appear in the assessment tool where the rubric is used.

 - For individual and group discussions, an instructor assesses the rubric in the assess topic workflow.
 Upon saving the assessment, the rubric feedback is considered published.